Skip to content

 Testing

-To specify custom behavior for tests, provide a custom implementation or a subclass that returns test data as a dependency instead of mocks.
+To specify custom behavior for tests, provide a custom implementation or a subclass that returns test data.

 Overriding

-Sometimes you need to be able to swap a service object on the fly for a different one such as a mock.
+Sometimes you need to be able to swap a dependency on the fly for a different one such as a mock.

 The container.override property provides access to a number of useful methods and context managers which help with overriding dependencies (See override manager).